DejanSandic/fetch-simulator/README.md

     console.log(response);
   });

-  // Lets say in this case response is - Miami, Florida, USA
+  // Let's say in this case response is - Miami, Florida, USA
 ```
 We can simulate this response with Fetch Simulator and return the same result.